 The Dundee LEZ will contribute to the broader city objectives and the vision to create a healthy, vibrant and attractive city by protecting public health through improving air quality in Dundee and achieving air quality compliance.

 Dundee has already made progress in reducing levels of air pollution.
 However, there are still streets where nitrogen dioxide (NO2) levels exceed the legal standards.
 Road traffic is the main source of nitrogen dioxide, so more action is needed.

 Dundee's LEZ will develop an environment that helps to promote more active and sustainable travel choices, contributes to the city's ongoing transformational change and helps to promote Dundee as an inclusive and desirable place to live, invest, visit and learn.

-A previous consultation exercise which gathered the views of more than 1,300 people identified the preferred choice of boundary and vehicle exemptions for the LEZ.
+A previous consultation exercise in autumn 2019 gathered the views of more than 1,300 people to identify the preferred choice of boundary and vehicle exemptions for the LEZ.

 To find out more about Dundee’s LEZ, including traffic modelling, air quality data and the rationale for choosing which areas were included, go to dundeecity.gov.uk/lez or email firstname.lastname@example.org